Get alerts of updates about «Quarantine and isolation»

 About quarantine hotels and exemptions

-The general rule is that people arriving in Norway from countries and regions with a quarantine obligation must stay at a quarantine hotel.
-This does not apply to people who are resident (registered in the population register) or have a permanent residence in Norway, and there are also some other exemptions; see Section 5 of the COVID-19 Regulation.
+The general rule is that people arriving in Norway from from countries outside the EEA / Schengen and from regions / countries in the EEA / Schengen area (including the UK) with high infection pressure must stay at a quarantine hotel for all or part of the quarantine period.
+This also applies to residents in Norway.
+However, there are some exceptions, see Section 5 of the COVID-19 Regulation.

 Quarantine hotels must provide play facilities and activities for resident children.